AzureAD/microsoft-authentication-library-for-js/docs/access-token-proof-of-possession.md

 ## Making a PoP Token Request

 Once you have determined the authorization service and resource server support access token binding, you can configure your MSAL authentication and authorization request objects to acquire bound access tokens by building a token request object containing the Access Token PoP-specific attributes.
+All of the following attributes are optional in the request object, however, **authorizationScheme must be manually set to 'pop' in order to enable proof-of-possession**.

 ### AT PoP Request Parameters